 \paragraph{Client-side \sg{}.} A server response includes the timestamp pair ($t_w,\,t_r$) of the most recent version, e.g., \textit{new\_ver} for a write and \textit{curr\_ver} for a read.
-When the transaction has completed its logic (i.e., all shots are executed) and the client has received responses to all its requests, the \sg{} checks if there exists a consistent snapshot that intersects all ($t_w, \,t_r$) pairs in server responses, as shown in Figure~\ref{alg:client}.
-This intersecting snapshot identifies the transaction's synchronization point.
-The \sg{} commits a transaction if the timestamp pairs overlap (lines~\ref{cl:sg1},~\ref{cl:sg2}--\ref{cl:sg3}).
-Figure~\ref{fig:bg-3} shows an example execution where \sstx executes the same transactions in Figure~\ref{fig:bg-1}.
-The \sg{} enables \sstx{} to commit both transactions without unnecessary overhead such as dOCC's validation cost and false aborts.
+The returned ($t_w,\,t_r$) represents the time range in which the request is valid.
+That is, a read must take effect after $t_w$, which is the time when the most recent write on the same key took effect, and no later writes can take effect between $t_w$ and $t_r$ on the same key.
+A write must have $t_w = t_r$, meaning that it takes effect exactly at $t_w$.
+When a transaction has completed its logic (i.e., all shots are executed) and the client has received responses to all its requests, the \sg{} looks for a consistent snapshot that intersects all ($t_w, \,t_r$) pairs in server responses by checking if the ($t_w,\,t_r$) pairs overlap (lines~\ref{cl:sg1},~\ref{cl:sg2}--\ref{cl:sg3}).
+This intersecting snapshot identifies the transaction's synchronization point, i.e., all requests are valid at the intersecting timestamp.

+Figure~\ref{fig:bg-3} shows an example where \sstx executes the same transactions in Figure~\ref{fig:bg-1}.
+The default versions $A_0$ and $B_0$ both have a timestamp pair ($0,\,0$). $tx_1$ and $tx_2$ are pre-assigned $4$ and $8$, respectively, and their requests arrive in the same order as they were in Figure~\ref{fig:bg-1}.
+The \sg{} enables \sstx{} to commit both transactions, i.e., $tx_1$'s responses intersect at $4$ while $tx_2$'s responses intersect at $8$, without unnecessary overhead such as dOCC's validation cost and false aborts.

-When the client has decided to commit or abort the transaction, the protocol enters the commit phase by sending the commit/abort messages to the participant servers.
-If the transaction is committed, the server updates the \textit{status} of the versions created by the transaction from undecided to committed; otherwise, the versions are deleted (lines~\ref{svr:commit1}--\ref{svr:commit2}, Figure~\ref{alg:server}).
+When the client has decided to commit or abort the transaction, the protocol enters the commit phase by sending the commit/abort messages to the servers.
+If the transaction is committed, the server updates the \textit{status} of the created versions from undecided to committed; otherwise, the versions are deleted (lines~\ref{svr:commit1}--\ref{svr:commit2}).
 The client retries the aborted transaction.
-The client sends the results of the committed transaction to the user in parallel with the commit messages, without waiting for servers' acknowledgments (lines~\ref{cl:cmt1}--\ref{cl:cmt2}, Figure~\ref{alg:client}).
+The client sends the results of the committed transaction to the user in parallel with the commit messages, i.e., asynchronous commit, without waiting for servers' acknowledgments (lines~\ref{cl:cmt1}--\ref{cl:cmt2}).